Alamantus/robbie.antenesse.net/_drafts/exporting-google-photos.md

 Now that you've got all of your export files, you get to begin the "fun" process of extracting and merging them all into a single folder!
 This process is different for MacOS than it is for Windows, but I've got you covered.
 You don't need any extra software if you're using `.zip` files on MacOS or Windows, but I do recommend you use the most recent version of [7-Zip](https://www.7-zip.org/) on Windows (or [p7Zip for Linux](https://sourceforge.net/projects/p7zip/files/))!
 7-Zip is free (and safe!), and it can handle an outrageously wide variety of different compression formats!

-Like I mentioned before, it is important that you have all of the files from Google and that the downloads are all complete, because you need to extract the contents of these files and merge them together.
+Like I mentioned before, it is important that you have _all_ of the files from Google and that the downloads are all complete, because you need to extract the contents of these files and merge them together.
 Your operating system should handle the merging process for you, but this guide will show you _how_ to do that.

+<aside>Alternatively, I wrote a <a href="#processing-your-export">handy program</a> that will do this step and all of the following steps <em>for you</em> with just a little bit of setup!
+Use that link for instructions on how to use it if you'd rather go the semi-automatic route.<br />
+Note that you do still need to have all of the <code>.zip</code> files from your Google Takeout export downloaded in one place for this method.</aside>

 ### On Windows